itzbnny/StretchyVal/README.md

 ---

+IF YOU HAVE MULTIPLE ACCOUNTS MAKE SURE RIOT CLIENT IS OPEN AND LOGGED IN BEFORE LAUNCHING STRETCHY VAL

 ## Setup

 1. Run Valorant and make sure your video settings are set to windowed fullscreen/fill before running StretchyVal